 How to integrate your custom classifier into AddaxAI

 The model integration is designed to be relatively developer-friendly.
 It expects classifiers to run on image crops generated by MegaDetector.
-If your model works differently—like using full images or a different input format—just let me know: peter@addaxdatascience.com.
+If your model works differently (like using full images or a different input format) just let me know at peter@addaxdatascience.com.

 Here’s what you need to know:

-Each model has its own inference script that tells AddaxAI how to:
+Each model has its own inference script that tells AddaxAI how to handle the model.
+I would like to know from:

 • How to load your model